-There is a seperate version for use if you are protecting a deposit with DepositGuard.
-You must use the DepositGuard Compliant Assured Shorthold Tenancy Agreement
+Where you are protecting your tenant's deposit through DepositGuard, you should use the DepositGuard Compliant Assured Shorthold Tenancy Agreement instead.

-The tenancy created by this agreement is an assured shorthold tenancy within the Housing Act 1988.
+The tenancy created by this agreement is an assured shorthold tenancy (AST) within the Housing Act 1988.

 Any deposit paid must be protected under one of the Government approved tenancy deposit schemes.

 How do I end this tenancy?